 - On the end user side, it is primarily the access to high-level specialists who are deeply committed to the task, so that they can carry it out mostly by themselves

-- The technology partner’s (JCommerce) specialists bring their experience and knowledge of the latest solutions, while also utilizing the expertise of the consulting partner (CORE), and gain knowledge of the target client’s industry
+- The technology partner’s (JCommerce) specialists bring their experience and knowledge of the latest solutions, while also utilizing the expertise of the consulting partner (German IT Consulting Company), and gain knowledge of the target client’s industry

-- CORE has the opportunity to cooperate with a committed technology partner who is able to achieve ambitious project targets to deliver a fully satisfactory system to the target client
+- German IT Consulting Company has the opportunity to cooperate with a committed technology partner who is able to achieve ambitious project targets to deliver a fully satisfactory system to the target client

 About a client